liquidwarelabs/FlexApp/Win10 FPC Optimization Scripts/README.md

 Description <br>

-Powershell Script to Optimize Windows 7 for Flexapp Packaging<br>
+Powershell Script to Optimize Windows 10 for Flexapp Packaging, DO NOT USE ON GOLD/PARENT IMAGE<br>

 Attached in this repository is the PSM1 Module <br>